Brief History: Westclox Watch Company

 Many a lad (including this watchmaker) received a Westclox pocket watch for a birthday or Christmas gift, and while only a few Westclox watches are considered to be monetarily valuable by collectors today, they represent a fascinating part of American watch history because of the volume of watches produced and are easily collectible because they can often be purchased quite inexpensively.

 A few of the more popular Westclox models were: The American, Bulls Eye, Boy Proof (designed with special "tamper-proof" back), Country Gentleman, Dax, Everbrite, Johnny Zero, Pocket Ben, Scotty, and Team Mate (made with various sports team markings).

 Westclox Advertising Watches and Clocks - Buyer Beware!

 This is done to artificially (and dishonestly) inflate the value of the watch by making it appear more collectible than it really is.
-Unknowing buyers will pay inflated prices for a cheap watch or clock with a fake dial believing it is a rare advertising item from the 30's or 40's.
+Unknowing buyers will pay inflated prices for a cheap watch with a fake dial believing it is a rare turn-of-the-century advertising item.
 Early advertising images and Black Americana (sadly, often derogatory in nature) seem to be particularly popular subject areas for these fake dials, so next time you see one of these offered on Ebay, check it out very carefully before making a purchase.

 Repair of Westclox Watches

 Unfortunately, many Westclox watches are not good candidates for repair.
 They were very inexpensively made movements, with stamped out plates and pin-pallet escapements.
 In later years, many of them were riveted together and are not easily disassembled for repair.
 It is almost certain that the cost of repairs would exceed the value of the watch.
 As such, we do not repair Westclox watches.